PopovEvgeniy/desexonix/readme.txt

 Follow these steps:

 1. Extract the content of the source code archive.
-2. Open a terminal and go to source code directory.
+2. Open a terminal and go to the source code directory.
 3.
-Run as root for install: make install
+Run as root to install: make install
-Run as root for uninstall: make uninstall
+Run as root to uninstall: make uninstall

 Contact